srushtik24/DSP-Lab/WEEK 01/README.md

 ## 2. MATLAB Commands: Graph, Save, and Read:
 * (a) Generate elementary signals and display using plot, subplot and stem commands in MATLAB.
 Also add xlabel, ylabel, axis tight, grid on, legend to the figure.
-* (b) save, load, xlsread, xlswrite, audioread and audiowrite commands:
+* (b) save, load, xlsread, xlswrite, audioread and audiowrite commands.
-i.
-Create and save two variables, A and B, to a file called ABfile.mat. ii.
+    1. Create and save two variables, A and B, to a file called ABfile.mat. ii.
 Create and save two variables, A and B, to a file called AB1file.txt. iii.
 Create and save two variables, A and B, to a file called AB1file.xls. iv.
 Create two variables, save them to an ASCII file, and then view the